mohamuhsin/rock-paper-scissors/README.md

 #9 Next, write another if statement for if the userChoice is 'paper'.

 Inside this if statement, the computerChoice must be either 'scissors' or 'rock'.
 Write logic that will return a winner.

+#10 Next, write yet another if statement for if the userChoice is 'scissors'.

+Inside of this if statement, the computerChoice must either be 'rock' or 'paper'.
+Write logic that will return a winner.